Keynote Speakers - ICCFN 2025

 Dr. Mamadou Diallo

-Science Director, The US Office of Naval Research Global (ONR-G), USA
+Science Director, The US Office of Naval Research Global (ONR-G), London, UK

 "TB"